 If 1, 2 and 3 are true, I know for certain that the conclusion 4 is true.
 This is a deductive process, as I begin with known “universals" and work my way to a conclusion about a specific case according to logic.

 Obviously, real world examples are less clear cut.
 For example, I might make the following argument:

 This is another deductive argument, although you may spot some potential for premise 1 to be untrue.
 Here, you might need to revert to inductive reasoning.
 Everyone you’ve ever known called George has been male.
 But you can imagine a rare case where George is possibly a female name.

-There is, however, one major weakness in deductive reasoning, a trap into which a scientist should not fall.
-Deductive reasoning relies heavily upon the initial premise being correct.
-If this premise is incorrect, not only does it jeopardize the deductive reasoning, but the whole process of logic.
-Certain philosophers have argued that deductive reasoning is an unattainable ideal, and that all scientific deduction is defeasible.
+Here we see the major weakness in deductive reasoning, a trap into which a scientist should not fall.
+Deductive reasoning relies heavily upon the initial premises being correct.
+If one or more premises are incorrect, the argument is invalid and necessarily unsound.
+Certain philosophers have even argued that deductive reasoning itself is an unattainable ideal, and that all scientific deduction is inevitably induction.

 Many branches of applied science work around this, by assigning probabilities to events and outcomes.
 Whilst not a strict application of the scientific method, it is useful where incorrect deductions could be devastating.

 For example, weather forecasting is an area where deductive reasoning probabilities are often used.
 A meteorologist will look at the data, and using their skill and judgment, decide upon the likely weather for that day.
 They are aware that a certain pattern of initial conditions frequently leads to a certain weather type.
 However, they will never say that it is definitely going to rain, because the weather is too unpredictable, and they can never be sure that their initial assumptions are correct.